interlay/interbtc-spec/polkabtc-spec/docs/source/spec/redeem.rst

 Function Sequence
 .................

-.. note:: The accepted Bitcoin transaction format for this function is specified in the BTC-Relay specification and can be found at `https://interlay.gitlab.io/polkabtc-spec/btcrelay-spec/intro/accepted-format.html <https://interlay.gitlab.io/polkabtc-spec/btcrelay-spec/intro/accepted-format.html>`_.

 1. Check if the ``vault`` is the ``redeem.vault``.
 Return ``ERR_UNAUTHORIZED`` if called by any account other than the associated ``redeem.vault``.
 2. Check if the ``redeemId`` exists.
 Return ``ERR_REDEEM_ID_NOT_FOUND`` if not found.